Treatment for Anxiety in Dubai

 Feeling anxious is a normal reaction to stress.
 It prompts us to prepare for important events, follow through with assignments and duties, and plan our time carefully.
 In itself, experiencing anxiety is not a negative thing.
 A touch of anxiety can serve us well.
 It gives us the ability to sense danger, be extra careful about our environment, and engage in the “fight or flight” response if in danger.
 However, the accumulation of stress, long working hours, lack of sleep, and partnership problems can easily overextend an individual’s coping abilities, which might end in an anxiety disorder or depression.

 Many people with anxiety disorder will begin to avoid situations that trigger or worsen their symptoms.
 This can initiate a vicious circle with damaging effects on a person’s life and emotional health.
-In order to stop the disorder spiralling down it’s necessary to start the therapy for anxiety which should be provided by a certified health care professional.
+In order to stop the disorder spiralling down, it’s necessary to start the therapy for anxiety, which should be provided by a certified health care professional.

-Categories of Anxiety Disorsers
+Types of Anxiety Disorders

 Panic Attacks and Panic Disorder